Rural Municipality of Sliding Hills No. 273: Government

 The RM of Sliding Hills No. 273 is governed by an elected municipal council and an appointed administrator that meets on the second Monday of every month.
 The reeve of the RM is Harvey Malanowich while its administrator is Todd Steele.
 The RM's office is located in Mikado.

 Transportation

-Passenger rail service is provided to the RM by Via Rail at its Mikado flag stop.
+Passenger rail service is provided to the RM by Via Rail at Mikado station.